 Crash Course: 3D Modeling

-3D modeling is the creation of a virtual object, called a model.
+3D modeling is the creation of a virtual object called a model.
 These models are then viewable and manipulatable in real space.
-Computer-aided design, visual planning, and entertainment use models in various ways, be it visualization or even manufacturing.
+Computer-aided design, visual planning, and the entertainment industry use models in various ways like in visualization or even manufacturing.

 How Grib does 3D modeling differently

 With Grib, the shaping of objects is intuitive.
-We simply turn hand-drawn shapes into 3D by extending the shape into the newly available space.
-This not only makes creating the object easier.
-It also makes it possible to see the virtual object in the real world in the size and shape it is supposed to have.
-Additionally, the augmented reality allows you to compare the model You’ve created with real-world objects in real time.
+One simply turns hand-drawn shapes into 3D by extending the shape into the newly available space.
+This not only makes creating the object easier it also makes it possible to see the virtual object in the real world in the size and shape it is supposed to have.
+Additionally, the Augmented Reality allows one to compare the model created with real-world objects in real time.

-Just draw a sketch on a piece of paper, turn it into a 3D model ready for sculpting, or even immediately 3D printing.
-All of this speed up the 3D modeling process significantly.
-It doesn’t just make 3D modeling faster, but also much simpler.
-With Grib everyone can make 3D models for demonstrative, sketching, or testing purposes.
+Simply draw a sketch on a piece of paper, turn it into a 3D model ready for sculpting or for immediate 3D printing.
+All of this speeds up the 3D modeling process significantly.
+It doesn’t just make 3D modeling faster but also much simpler.
+With Grib anyone can make 3D models for demonstrative, sketching, or testing purposes.

 3D modeling is a useful tool for planning and illustration not just for creative work.
 Grib is making a tool to allow you to create and 3D model without having to learn the tool.